 What’s your next challenge…your next step?
-How do you see yourself improving you technique?
+How do you see yourself improving your technique?
 What aspect of your photography would you like to try and master in the next 12 months?

-RH: Last year I realised a I had a problem with the shots I was taking.
-Quite often with the Hasselblad (which is by far my main camera) I’d get 12 shots out of 12 spot on for exposure etc. 12 potential keepers.
+RH: Last year I realised I had a problem with the shots I was taking.
+Quite often with the Hasselblad (which is by far my main camera), I’d get 12 shots out of 12 spot-on for exposure etc. 12 potential keepers.
 Sounds good right?

 But it wasn’t.
 I was going for safe shots all the time.
 I needed to push the envelope more, take risks, experiment and increase my failure rate.
 Failures are good, you can learn from them.
 So I started doing more long exposures, especially with Velvia.

-Even Fuji say you shouldn’t use Velvia for exposures longer than a few seconds because all kinds of bad things can happen – reciprocity failure, colour shifts and so on.
+Even Fujfilm themselvesi say you shouldn’t use Velvia for exposures longer than a few seconds because all kinds of bad things can happen – reciprocity failure, colour shifts and so on.